Therapy Vs Coaching

 Coaching

-Coaching often focuses on areas like:
+Coaching often focuses on areas such as:

-• Personal development and growth
+- Personal development and self-trust

-• Navigating life transitions
+- Navigating life transitions

-• Family or relationship dynamics
+- Family or relationship dynamics

-• Spirituality and values clarification
+- Spiritual exploration and values clarification

-• Life balance and fulfillment
+- Life balance and fulfillment

 Honesty, Empathy, and Growth